-Prior to project development, the path to access the river was challenging as it required users to navigate large boulders down a steep slope to the river.
+River access prior to project development was challenging as it was difficult to walk over large boulders and down the steep slope to the river.
 Site users found it extremely cumbersome to carry boats and gear over the uneven surface.
 Credit: Jordan Secter.